aregtech/areg-sdk/examples/16_pubfsm/ReadMe.md

 ## Use Cases

-- **Finite-State Machines**: This project is ideal for applications that require complex state management with multiple events and triggers, such as traffic control systems, power management, or any system with real-time data processing.
+- **Finite-State Machines**: This project is ideal for applications that require complex state management with multiple events and triggers in a system with real-time data processing.
 - **Scalable Consumer Management**: With dynamic FSM models, multiple instances of *Service Consumers* can subscribe to different data streams, making the architecture highly scalable.
 - **Event-Driven Applications**: Perfect for developers looking to create event-driven applications that need to handle asynchronous communication and dynamic state transitions across multiple processes.